vipzhicheng/logseq-plugin-mark-map/README.md

 - Support open next markmap in markmap.
 - Support node anchor to pick sub tree as the next markmap.
 - Support export as PNG and SVG.
+- Support pen mode, so you can draw on markmap.

 ## Notes